jenst1234/jenst1234/README.md

 - **Soft Skills**: Analytical Thinking, Problem-Solving, Stress Resilience, Time Management, Communication

 ### 🏆 Professional Background
-My career in the audit sector at Big4 and Next 10 companies provided me with deep insights into business processes and financial reporting.
-These experiences, complemented by my specialized knowledge in data science, enable me to perform comprehensive data analyses and create customized solutions for contemporary business challenges.
+With experience in auditing at Big4 and Next 10 companies, I've gained a deep understanding of business processes and financial systems.
+This expertise is complemented by my advanced skills in AI and Machine Learning, enabling me to perform sophisticated data analyses and develop AI-driven solutions for modern business hurdles.

 ### 📚 Education
 My education forms a solid foundation for my career in data science: